Oiniwar dynasty

-The Oiniwar dynasty or Oiṇīvāra dynasty, also known as the Sugauna dynasty, (Note: Other spellings include Oinwar and Sugona.) was a dynasty ruling territories that form part of the Mithila region of the Bihar, India.
+The Oiniwar dynasty or Oiṇīvāra dynasty, also known as the Sugauna dynasty, (Note: Other spellings include Oinwar and Sugona.) was a dynasty ruling territories that form part of the Mithila region of Bihar, India.
 They governed the area between 1325 and 1526, being preceded by the Karnat dynasty.
 (Note: The Karnat dynasty is also known by other names, including the Karnataka, Simroun, Simraun and the Dev dynasty.)
 Following the demise of the Oiniwars, emerged the dynasty of the Raj Darbhanga.

 History

 The rulers of the Oiniwar dynasty governed Mithila between 1325 and 1526 however their rule has not been well-documented.
 They were Srotriya Maithil Brahmins whose first significant figure was Jayapati Thakur.
 His grandson, Nath Thakur, served the local kings of the Karnat dynasty and was rewarded with a grant of the village of Oini in modern-day Samastipur district in recognition of his scholarship.
 As was then customary, he took the name of the granted place as his own and the dynasty that followed from him became known as the Oiniwar.

-There is an alternative theory that the family were generally considered to be significant scholars and that this reputation and the influence that flowed from it resulted in them being awarded the village of Sodapura, which later caused them also to be known as the Srotiyas or Soit.
+There is an alternative theory that the family were generally considered to be significant scholars and that this reputation and the influence that flowed from it resulted in them being awarded the village of Sodapura, which later caused them also to be known as the Srotriyas or Soit.

 In 1325, following the collapse of the Karnat dynasty in 1324, Nath Thakur became the first Oiniwar ruler.
 The dynasty that followed him comprised a further twenty rulers.